EdOverflow/can-i-take-over-xyz/README.md

 ## Unbounce
 **Answer:** Yes :heavy_check_mark:

+***EDIT 4th September 2018***: Verified as not possible by a user on Bug Bounty Forum who paid for a premium account to test.
+Previous notes below retained in case others wish to repeat this test.

 This one is a little tricky since you need to pay for the service in order to register a custom domain.